Rugby: Panasonic upset 2 Australian sides on 1st day of Brisbane 10s

 The Wild Knights used a kicking game in attack and some superb tackling in defense to finish the day unbeaten, with Daniel Heenan, Ben Gunter and Akihito Yamada in particular catching the eye.

-"It's a tough competition and a great format and I am very proud of the way the Knights have presented themselves," Deans said on a day when temperatures in Brisbane topped 38C.
+"It's a tough competition and a great format and I am very proud of the way the Knights have presented themselves," Deans said.

 In their first game, a try from Gunter -- the youngest player to play in a Top League game -- and one from Matt Lucas saw the Wild Knights and Waratahs turn around level at 5-5.